Amount

 The Sustainable Communities Impact Area combines what was formerly our “Environmental Conservation” and “Community Development” programs.
 Through the Sustainable Communities Program, we hope to support economically and environmentally resilient communities.

 We have been excited to see the many announcements of new employers moving into our community—but we also know that those who could benefit most from these positions have significant barriers that must be addressed before they can seek new employment.
-The 2024 fall cycle of the Sustainable Communities program, Economic Resilience, will focus on funding organizations providing support to adults of all ages (post-high school through retirement) that seek employment-focused education or skills-based training in order to access family-sustaining, stable employment.
-In particular, this cycle will be focused on barrier removal for individuals pursuing these opportunities—funding for the support they need to make it to their first day on the job.
+The 2025 cycle of the Sustainable Communities: Economic Resilience program, will focus on funding organizations providing support to adults of all ages (post-high school through retirement) that seek employment-focused education or skills-based training to access family-sustaining, stable employment.
+This cycle will be focused on barrier removal for individuals pursuing these opportunities—funding for the support they need to make it to their first day on the job.

-Through this grant cycle, we will fund nonprofit organizations that are supporting individuals seeking employment-focused education and training while also addressing the many barriers that can arise.
-Specifically, this funding is targeted towards barriers of housing, food insecurity, transportation, health care (including mental health care), child care, and the cost of necessary equipment (uniforms, tools, etc).
+We will fund nonprofit organizations that are supporting individuals seeking employment-focused education and training while also addressing the many barriers that can arise, such as housing, food insecurity, transportation, health care (including mental health care), child care, and the cost of necessary equipment (uniforms, tools, etc).

 Goals